SirGarhi/garhis-grotto-foundry/docs/character_paths/Qiana.md

 * You gain a +1 bonus to Ability Checks made with Scavenger's Tools.
 ### Targeting Guidance (Supremacy)
 * You can tap in to embedded magic within Supremacy to enhance your aim for one hour as a Bonus Action.
-* When you use this ability, and as a Bonus Action on subsequent turns for the duration, you can *Sight* one target for one minute.
+* When you use this ability, and as a Bonus Action on subsequent turns for the duration, you can *Sight* one target within range for one minute.
 * Your attacks with Supremacy against a *Sighted Target* deal an additional 1d6 Piercing damage.
 * You may only have one *Sighted Target* at a time.
-* You may use this ability 3 times and regain all uses at the end of a Long Rest.
+* You may use this ability twice and regain all uses at the end of a Long Rest.
+### Spotter's Scope
+* Any Wisdom (Perception) checks you make to better see things in the distance (as determined by the DM) are made with Advantage.

 ## Tier 3
 ### Canister Launcher (Supremacy, Canister Bombs)